glrodasz/dotfiles/terminal/mac/README.md

 ## Alt key in Terminal
 1. Terminal > Preferences > Profiles > Keyboard.
 1. Uncheck `Use option as meta key`.

+# Remove "Last login" message
+1. Create a file called `~/.hushlogin` with no content.